ranmyfriend/ranmyfriend/README.md

 ## Hi 👋 I am Ranjith!
 I am a developer who is passionate about stuff like iOS Programming.
-Few tech that I enjoy working in SwiftUI, Haskell.
+Few tech that I enjoy working in Swift, iOS, Xamarin.
 I love to capture photos on Mobile Phone.

 - 👨🏽‍💻 Daily code catchups and practising SwiftUI(CS193p and Youtube Videos)
 - 👨 Leetcode profile: https://leetcode.com/ranjithkumar2010a/